wp-plugins/leenkme/readme.txt

 * Exclude individual posts from being published to your social networks.
 * Automatically post to your social networks when a scheduled post is published.
 * Resend previously published posts to your social networks.
-* Additional authors can setup their own leenk.me accounts and add them to your website.
+* Additional authors can setup their own leenk.me accounts and add them to your WordPress dashboard.
 * Publish to all author's leenk.me accounts whenever a post is published.
 * Customize your Tweet format with the custom variables %TITLE%, %URL%, %CATS%, and %TAGS%.
-* Automatically shorten URLs with [Twitter Friendly Links](http://wordpress.org/extend/plugins/twitter-friendly-links/), if it is installed - otherwise leenk.me uses TinyURL.
+* Automatically shorten URLs with [Twitter Friendly Links](http://wordpress.org/extend/plugins/twitter-friendly-links/), if it is installed - otherwise leenk.me uses TinyURL or WordPress's default short URL.
+* Add a filter to (use your own custom URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/), like bit.ly
 * Customize your Buzz message for individual posts.
 * Customize your Facebook post for individual posts.
 * Customize your LinkedIn shares for individual posts.
+* Customize your FriendFeed entries for individual posts.

 What sets leenk.me apart from others?

 * Extremely easy to use and setup, essentially a "set it and forget it" service.
+* Highly customizable!
 * leenk.me uses the most secure APIs available to connect to your social networks.
 * leenk.me doesn't need to save your social network passwords.
 * You authorize which applications are connected to your leenk.me account.
+* leenk.me is instant, no need to wait for an RSS reader to get your latest posts... publishing sends your content to leenk.me automatically.

 You will need a [leenk.me API key](http://leenk.me) to use the leenk.me plugin.
-The basic leenk.me subscription starts at 99 cents every three months with a one month free trial.
+The leenk.me subscription is 99 cents a month with a one month free trial.
+Cancel anytime before your trial ends and you won't be charged.
 This small subscription fee is used to maintain the leenk.me server and for continued development/support.

 Have questions?
-Contact me through the lenek.me [support](http://leenk.me/contact) form.
+Contact me through the leenk.me [support](http://leenk.me/contact) form.

 == Installation ==